ilkaybasboga/hw-js-Flag/README.md

 # Project-Coutry&Flag

 ## Description
-Project aims to create Country İnfo website.
+In the project, I aim to create a Country Information website.

 ## Project Skeleton